dictu-lang/Dictu/docs/docs/collections.md

 ### Sorting Lists
 #### list.sort()

-To sort numeric lists (that is lists that contain only numbers) you can you the method sort.
+To sort numeric lists (that is lists that contain only numbers) you can use the method sort.

 ```js